Creating Gardens that Foster Outdoor Activities for Skilled Nursing Residents

 Choice

-Choices in an outdoor environment support residents with different social tolerance levels.
+Choice and inclusivity support residents with different social tolerance levels.
 Social spaces for interaction, semi-social areas for observation, and private zones for those who prefer solitude or may feel agitated are critical elements in the design of outdoor spaces for skilled nursing facilities.

 Conclusion